Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 Mechanically Fastened EPDM Roofs

 This type of EPDM roof system is installed by mechanically fastening the EPDM membrane to the roof deck using special fasteners and plates.
-This application is handy in locations with high wind or uplift conditions, providing a secure attachment.
+This application is handy in high-wind or uplift locations, providing a secure attachment.

-The roof deck must first be cleaned and any existing roofing materials removed.
-A layer of insulation is then installed on top of the roof deck.
-This provides thermal resistance but also improves energy efficiency.
+First, the roof deck must be cleaned and any existing roofing materials removed.
+Then, a layer of insulation is installed on top of the roof deck.
+This provides thermal resistance and improves energy efficiency.
 The EPDM membrane is then rolled onto the roof deck and cut to size.
 Mechanical fasteners are placed along the edges of the membrane and in the field at specific intervals to ensure the membrane is securely attached.

-Once the EPDM membrane is attached, the seams are sealed by your adhesive or specialized tape to prevent water from penetrating the roof system.
+Once the EPDM membrane is attached, your commercial roofer will seal the seams with adhesive or specialized tape to prevent water from penetrating the roof system.
 Lastly, flashing is installed around roof penetrations, including vents, pipes, and skylights.

 EPDM Roofing maintenance 101: Protecting your investment